- Our Program

 Do I need an undergraduate degree in political science to be considered for admissions?

 No. While a bachelor’s degree from an accredited U.S. institution or a comparable degree from an international institution is one of the requirements to apply to our graduate program, we regularly admit students who have completed an undergraduate degree in other disciplines.
-For specific information on what is consider a comparable degree from an international institution please refer to the Graduate School Admission Requirements page.

 How long does it take to earn a Ph.D.?

-For detailed program data, please click here.
+For detailed program data, click here.

 The Political Science Department and Law School at the University of Wisconsin-Madison invite students to enroll in a Dual-Degree Program (“the Program”) whereby students can earn both a PhD and a JD with a course of study and writing requiring approximately seven years to complete.